 The overarching role of the Council of Members is to enrich the work of Inter Alia through offering fresh perspectives and new ideas, and bringing together individuals into a strong community.
 Also, through the work of the Council, we wish to understand better the needs of our audience and the impact of our activities.

-The Council of Members will act as an advisory body twice a year when it comes together to discuss Inter Alia’s yearly activity plan, the progress made in its implementation, and to give feedback on the actions taken.
+The Council of Members is an advisory body that will come together twice a year to discuss Inter Alia’s yearly activity plan, the progress made in its implementation, and to give feedback on the actions taken.
 Inter Alia’s Board of Partners will propose the agenda of the biannual meetings and will share it with the Council in advance.
 Members can suggest modifications or additions to the agenda.